-The work of the local is done through an Executive Committee made up of peers which we elect at general membership meetings.
+The work of the Local is done through an Executive Committee made up of peers who we elect at general membership meetings.

-Our local bylaws help to guide how the local functions.
+Our Local bylaws help guide how the Local functions.
 We, the members, also vote to adopt and amend the bylaws.

-Our work contract, also called the Collective Agreement is a legally-binding contract.
-We negotiate it with the employer on a cyclical basis.
-We get to vote to accept, or not to accept, the contract which the parties present us with (visit the Collective Bargaining tab for more information).
+The collective agreement is our legally binding work contract.
+Our bargaining team negotiates it with the employer on a cyclical basis.
+We get to vote to accept (or not) the contract which the parties present us with (see the Collective Bargaining section below for more information).
 The collective agreement stipulates our rights and responsibilities as employees, as well as the rights and responsibilities of our employer towards us.

-We are a directly chartered local of the Public Service Alliance of Canada (PSAC), a union which represents more than 180,000 workers across Canada in every province and territory, with members in the federal government departments and agencies, community services agencies, Aboriginal communities, and many other sectors.
-PSAC also represents over 18,500 academic sector workers, and the greatest number of Postdoctoral Fellows (including but not limited to those working at Queen’s, McGill, Ecole Polytechnique, Dalhousie, Western, Memorial, and the University of Saskatchewan).
+We are a directly chartered Local of the Public Service Alliance of Canada (PSAC), a union representing more than 180,000 workers across Canada in every province and territory, with members in the federal government departments and agencies, community services agencies, Indigenous communities, and many other sectors.
+PSAC also represents over 18,500 academic sector workers and the largest number of postdoctoral fellows, including but not limited to those working at Queen’s, McGill, École Polytechnique, Dalhousie, Western, Memorial, and the University of Saskatchewan.